-For kids 4+ years old we offer Pre-K activities 5 days per week (September through May).
-Activities include: weekly art projects, science projects, cooking, circle time, painting, puzzles, matching opposites, play-dough, cut-outs, Kumon and Get Ready for School workbooks, etc. Children learn alphabet, numbers, colors, shapes, weather, months, days of week, and many more.
-Here we focus more on the correct way of holding a pen/pencil when writing, precision of drawings, and attention span activities that involve listening and following directions.
-Each child gets his/her own Get Ready for School and Kumon workbooks with activities specifically designed for this age group.
+For kids 4+ years old, we offer Pre-K activities five days per week (September through May).
+Activities include: weekly art projects, science projects, cooking, circle time, painting, puzzles, matching opposites, play-dough, cut-outs, Kumon and Get Ready for School workbooks, etc. Children learn alphabet, numbers, colors, shapes, weather, months, days of the week, and many more.
+Here we focus more on the correct way of holding a pen/pencil when writing, the precision of drawings, and attention span activities that involve listening and following directions.
+Each child gets their own Get Ready for School and Kumon workbooks with specific exercises for this age group.
 Finished pages with activities are given to parents at the end of each day.

-At Our Home Daycare children have Story Time every day before their nap in order to unleash their imagination and teach literacy skills that are essential building blocks as they transition towards becoming independent readers.
+At Our Home Daycare, children have Story Time every day before their nap to unleash their imagination and teach literacy skills essential building blocks as they transition towards becoming independent readers.
 How can you encourage further development of these skills?
 Just keep reading aloud.
-Choosing a lot of different books to read aloud will build your preschooler's vocabulary, help your child learn about different topics, and understand how stories are structured and what characters do in them.
-Understanding these basic concepts will help when kids start formal reading instruction in school.
+Choosing many different books to read aloud will build your preschooler's vocabulary, help your child learn about various topics, and understand how stories are structured and what characters do in them.
+Understanding these basic concepts will help when kids start formal reading instruction later in school.

 Get ready for School and Kumon workbooks reinforce key skills children will need in order to succeed in kindergarten and later in school.
 With hundreds of activities, the workbooks are designed with national and state curriculum standards in mind.
 Their kid-friendly format provides a wide variety of colorful, fun, and educational activities for children to enjoy.
 Finished activities pages are given to parents daily.

 In Our Home Daycare, each day begins with morning Circle Time.
-This is a time for the classroom community to come together and to greet one another.
-It's also a time where the teacher might review concepts such as calendar, time, and weather or introduce a new work or group lesson.
-Often, songs are sung, poems are recited, or bodies become aware with creative movement like dancing or exercises such as yoga.
-Our experienced teachers have their morning circle routine planned for the day.
+It is a time for the classroom community to come together and greet one another.
+It's also a time where the teacher might review concepts such as calendar, time, and whether or introduce a new work or group lesson.
+Often, songs are sung, poems are recited, and bodies become aware with creative movement like dancing or exercising such as yoga.
+Our experienced teachers have their morning circle routine planned for each day of the week.